 Transgender Health Services

-Some transgender health services may be accessed through your family physician.
+Transgender health services may be accessed through your family physician, nurse practitioner or community mental health provider.
 Speak with your health care provider for help with your transition.

 What does it mean to be transgender?

 A transgender person is someone who may act, feel or view their gender identity differently from the gender they were born with.
 They may identify as male or female, or may feel that neither label fits them.
 In order to express their chosen gender, transgender people may transition or change their appearance from the gender they were given at birth.